wyattbarger/shiny-spider/README.md

 ## DESCRIPTION

 `shiny-spider` is a user-friendly npm package designed for beginner developers seeking a hassle-free solution to scrape real-time prices of S&P 500 index-listed stocks using puppeteer, directly from the NYSE's quotes.
 This package prioritizes simplicity, requiring minimal configuration while offering clear instructions for customization.
+The results of the scrape ran by the main function installing users will utilize (outlined in [🏗️ Usage](#usage)) are returned as an array of Javascript objects.
 This is [my](https://github.com/wyattbarger) first npm package release, please see the [contact ↓](#contact) section if you would like to discuss any matters regarding this release with me.

 ## INSTALLATION